tabulate/tabulate/CONTRIBUTING.md

 Some possibilities:

-* Shortcode and widget for FoH display of data.
+* Widget for FoH display of data (akin to the Shortcode).
-* Map display, where there is spacial data in a table.
+* Map display, where there is spatial data in a table.
-* An audit trail, logging all modifications.
 * File storage, for blob types.
 * Bulk changes, for modifying filtered data.
 * LaTeX output.